 Many digital drip coffee makers also allow you to adjust the strength of the brew -- if want a stronger cup of coffee the brewing time slows to accommodate.
 Some also have self-cleaning cycles and filtration systems.
 Freshness counters can let you know how long a pot of coffee has been sitting out and automatic shut-off features can ease fears that you forgot to turn the coffee maker off when you left for work.

 Now, when you make coffee tomorrow morning, you can do so with a new appreciation for exactly what's happening inside.
-For more information on coffee makers, coffee and related topics, check out the links on the next page.
+For more information on coffee makers, coffee and related topics, check out the links below.